Voted Best Personal Injury Law Firm By Georgia Lawyers

-How the Wetherington Law Firm Can Help
+Call Wetherington Law Firm Now

 The Wetherington Law Firm holds owners and manufacturers responsible for negligence and product defects.
 Moving on with your life after an injury is a challenging adjustment.
 Don’t be overwhelmed.
 With proper help and support, you can move forward.
 Life is different after an accident.
 The Wetherington Law Firm is here to help.
 We care about your complete recovery – physically and mentally.
 Our skilled team of escalator accident lawyers, paralegals, investigators and medical experts provide skilled and caring assistance.
 We are dedicating to achieving the best possible recoveries for our clients.
 We are here to help you through this traumatic experience, so you do not have to deal with additional stress and hassle during your recovery.
 Contact us today for a free, no-obligation consultation.